SymbolicIntegration.jl

 Integration Methods

-SymbolicIntegration.jl provides two integration algorithms: Risch method and Rule based method.
+SymbolicIntegration.jl provides two built-in integration algorithms: Risch method and Rule based method.

 Here is a quick table to see what each method can integrate: